zhangist/react-koa-boilerplate/README.md

 An universal React(v16) and Koa(v2) isomorphic boilerplate.

 Hint: This boilerplate is used by Shulive Box.
-Hint: Some of the built-in fonts and logos are copyright owned by Shulive Box, please replace them when using the boilerplate.
+Hint: Some of the built-in fonts and logos are copyright owned by Shulive Box, please replace them when using this boilerplate.

 ### Getting Started
 - Require Node.js v7.6 or later.